|pictured- a clammy gulf of nuthin and things too far to reach|

 - The sky is the world to come, and the world that was.
 Clouds are prototype animals, land-masses.
 You can catch them and they become real, or rather they were always real, but they gain substance and detail.
 At the Edge of the World, Horizon, the clouds become new lands and frontiers, and old, worn out lands and animals become clouds.
 Dead souls become clouds, and you can visit them and they you, all vague and white and fluffy.
 However, there is a balance- for every cloud given substance, some substance must lose itself to the half-imagined cloud realms.

 - The sky is the dream-realm.
 That's why humans so often fly in their dreams you see, and daydreaming is sometimes called having your head in the clouds.
 It is also the nightmare realm, as so often humans fall in their dreams and wake up- that's their souls falling back into their bodies.
 Your limbs feel heavy when you're tired because you long to return to the weightless dream-realm.
 Your dreamself is usually quite similar to your waking self, but idealized.
-But as you ascend past the sunset cloudlands of dreams and into the dark heights of nightmare, problems occur- missing pants, slow-footedness, weakness.
+But as you ascend past the sunset cloudlands of dreams and into the dark heights of nightmare, problems occur- missing pants, slow-footedness, teeth falling out.
 The dream world copies the real world in golden clouds and blueness, and high nightmare in blinding whites and shades of darkness.
-Dreamers can retrieve items from the sky- gluttons retrieving remembered pies, adventurers dreaming of failed dungeon heists turned successful- but these items are accursed, causing insomnia, amnesia, madness, and drawing attention from the dreamrealm even in the waking, or even being denied access by screaming storms and lightning.
+Dreamers can retrieve items from the sky- gluttons retrieving remembered pies, adventurers dreaming of failed dungeon heists turned successful- but these items are accursed, causing insomnia, amnesia, madness, and drawing attention from the dreamrealm even in the waking, or the thieves being denied access to further sleep by screaming storms and lightning.

 - The sky is much like the sea, which is much like the land.
 The land has kings, the sea, sea-kings, and so the sky, sky-kings.
 Sure, the sea-people are fishy and the sky-people are birdy, but it's all the same really, just another strange far-off country, a palette-swap parallel.
 Concern arises of course when a realm of land, sea, or sky unites to war against another realm, for princesses or honor or whatever foolish notions cause men of sea or land or sky to war.